TypicalRandomNerd/cpp-notes/README.md

         std::cout << "Hello World\n";
              ^~~~

 It knows that the std namespace exists, and we can test that by typing random gobbly goop in place of the std namespace:

+**Code:**

     int main()
     {